firebase/genkit/docs/rag.md

 It's also very easy to create your own retriever.
 This is useful if your documents are managed in a document store that is not currently supported in Genkit (eg: MySQL, Google Drive, etc.).
-The Genkit SDK provides a flexible `retrieverFactory` method that lets you provide custom code to fetch documents.
+The Genkit SDK provides a flexible `defineRetriever` method that lets you provide custom code for fetching documents.
 You can also define custom retrievers that build on top of existing retrievers in Genkit and apply advanced RAG techniques (ex. reranking or prompt extensions) on top.